 Crafting is my life, I do something every single day.
 In the past it has helped me get through some bad times in my life.
 One such bad time was when my first grandson died aged just 14 months.
 He had been born 8 weeks prem but was very healthy and was growing into a beautiful, bonny boy.
 It was such a shock when the call came.
 A day never passes when I dont think of him.

 I am now Nanna again to grand daughter, Hollie, born July 2012, and Tess born March 2016.
 This is my younger son and his partner.
-I now have another Grandson, Noah, born Nov 2013 to my elder Son and they have a daughter, Aurora, born March 2015.
+I now have another Grandson, Noah, born Nov 2013 to my elder Son and they have 2 daughters Aurora, born March 2015 and Arabella, born August 2017.

 Thanks for visiting and I hope you enjoy my makes.
-Please leave a comment so that I know you have visited me. xxxx
+Please leave a comment so that I know you have visited me.
+I love reading them all. xxxx

 In 2011, we announced the retirement of Google Friend Connect for all non-Blogger sites.
 We made an exception for Blogger to give readers an easy way to follow blogs using a variety of accounts.
 Yet over time, we’ve seen that most people sign into Friend Connect with a Google Account.
 So, in an effort to streamline, in the next few weeks we’ll be making some changes that will eventually require readers to have a Google Account to sign into Friend Connect and follow blogs.